s2090/arran/README.md

 The table of animal survey data is informative as to the presence of animal species in the area, as is the habitat map.

 ### How data will be shared
-All data (the data table, code used to analyse it and habitat maps produced alongside their target notes) will be uploaded to GitHub with a README file explaining each file's purpose.
+All data (the data table, code used to analyse it and habitat maps produced alongside their target notes) is available on GitHub at [https://github.com/s2090/arran](https://github.com/s2090/arran) with a README file explaining each file's purpose.

 ### Resources needed to preserve and share data
 None, depending on GitHub's own resources and decisions.